ciwei100000/mpv/DOCS/man/vo.rst

     ``--vo-tct-256=<yes|no>`` (default: no)
         Use 256 colors - for terminals which don't support true color.

+``kitty``
+    Graphical output for the terminal, using the kitty graphics protocol.
+    Tested with kitty and Konsole.

+    You may need to use ``--profile=sw-fast`` to get decent performance.

+    Kitty size and alignment options:

+    ``--vo-kitty-cols=<columns>``, ``--vo-kitty-rows=<rows>`` (default: 0)
+        Specify the terminal size in character cells, otherwise (0) read it from the terminal, or fall back to 80x25.

+    ``--vo-kitty-width=<width>``, ``--vo-kitty-height=<height>`` (default: 0)
+        Specify the available size in pixels, otherwise (0) read it from the terminal, or fall back to 320x240.

+    ``--vo-kitty-left=<col>``, ``--vo-kitty-top=<row>`` (default: 0)
+        Specify the position in character cells where the image starts (1 is the first column or row).
+If 0 (default) then try to automatically determine it according to the other values and the image aspect ratio and zoom.

+    ``--vo-kitty-config-clear=<yes|no>`` (default: yes)
+        Whether or not to clear the terminal whenever the output is reconfigured (e.g. when video size changes).

+    ``--vo-kitty-alt-screen=<yes|no>`` (default: yes)
+        Whether or not to use the alternate screen buffer and return the terminal to its previous state on exit.
+When set to no, the last kitty image stays on screen after quit, with the cursor following it.

+    ``--vo-kitty-use-shm=<yes|no>`` (default: no)
+        Use shared memory objects to transfer image data to the terminal.
+        This is much faster than sending the data as escape codes, but is not supported by as many terminals.
+It also only works on the local machine and not via e.g. SSH connections.

+        This option is not implemented on Windows.

 ``sixel``
     Graphical output for the terminal, using sixels.
 Tested with ``mlterm`` and ``xterm``.

     Note: the Sixel image output is not synchronized with other terminal output from mpv, which can lead to broken images.
     The option ``--really-quiet`` can help with that, and is recommended.
+    On some platforms, using the ``--vo-sixel-buffered`` option may work as well.

     You may need to use ``--profile=sw-fast`` to get decent performance.